adopted-ember-addons/ember-cli-sass/README.md

 ### Upgrading from a previous version

 In a previous versions the `sassOptions` config property was incorrectly moved to the `config/environment.js` file.
-This usage is deprecated, and you should specify the config in the Brocfile.
+This usage is deprecated, and you should specify the config in the `ember-cli-build.js`.

+In versions of Ember CLI before 1.13 the `sassOptions` config property was placed in `Brocfile.js`, this has since been deprecated.
+If you are upgrading from an older verion of Ember CLI move your `sassOptions` to `ember-cli-build.js` and remove your Brocfile.
+For more information check out the [Ember CLI Brocfile transition guide](https://github.com/ember-cli/ember-cli/blob/master/TRANSITION.md#brocfile-transition).

-If you were using the `.inputFile` and `.outputFile` options, this is now done by [configuring the output paths](http://www.ember-cli.com/#configuring-output-paths) in your `Brocfile.js`
+If you were using the `.inputFile` and `.outputFile` options, this is now done by [configuring the output paths](http://www.ember-cli.com/#configuring-output-paths) in your `ember-cli-build.js`

 ## Example